osteele/nbcollate/README.rst

 |PyPI version| |Doc Status| |Build Status| |Updates| |License|

-The **nbcollate** package provides an API and a command-line interface to combine a set of Jupyter notebooks into a single notebook.
+This package provides an `API`_, and a command-line interface, to combine a set of Jupyter notebooks into a single notebook.

 The provided functions combine a Jupyter notebook that contains a set of prompts, and copies of this notebook that answer the prompts, into a single